cyberspacetechhub/korelynk/README.md

 ## 📞 Support

-For support, email cyberspacetechhub@gmail.com or create an issue in the repository.
+For support, email korelynk@gmail.com or create an issue in the repository.

 ---

-**Built with ❤️ by Cyberspace Tech Hub**
+**Built with ❤️ by KoreLynk Tech**